pointcache/UnityEditorSnippets/README.md

 * **Pause**
 * **Collapse Project hotkey** - collapses all contents of the project window
 * **Collapse Hierarchy hotkey** - collapses hierarchy (scenes become uncollapsed, whoever works with multiscene fix this)
+* **Create folder for selected** - will create a folder with the same name for selected asset in project window (found in context menu)

 *Tip - if you collapsed but still have object selected, hover over hierarchy and press F - it will select and expand hierarchy to currently selected object.*